noiseprotocol/noise_spec/noise.md

    static key pair, and can only perform DH between private keys and public keys they possess.

- 2. Parties must not send their static public key, or a fresh ephemeral public key, more than once per handshake.
+ 2. Parties must not send their static public key, or an ephemeral public key, more than once per handshake (i.e. ignoring the pre-messages, there must be no more than one occurrence of "e", and one occurrence of "s", in the messages sent by any party).

- 3. Parties must send a fresh ephemeral public key at the start of the first message they send (i.e. the first token of the first message pattern in each direction must be `"e"`).
+ 3. Parties must send an ephemeral public key at the start of the first message they send (i.e. the first token of the first message pattern in each direction must be `"e"`).
+To support "compound protocols" (see [Section 9.2](#compound-protocols-and-noise-pipes)) an exception is allowed if the party's ephemeral public key was used as a "pre-message".
+A handshake pattern that relies on this exception is a **dependent pattern**, and can only be used according to the rules in [Section 9.2](#compound-protocols-and-noise-pipes).

- 4. After performing a DH between a remote public key and any local private key that is not a "fresh" ephemeral private key, the local party must not send any encrypted data unless they have also performed a DH between a "fresh" ephemeral private key and the remote public key.
-A "fresh" ephemeral private key is one that was created by processing an `"e"` token when sending a message (as opposed to a "semi-ephemeral" private key passed in during initialization).
+ 4. After performing a DH between a remote public key and any local private key that is not an ephemeral private key, the local party must not send any encrypted data unless they have also performed a DH between an ephemeral private key and the remote public key.

 Patterns failing the first check are obviously nonsense.